hossbeast/autominer/README.md

 sudo apt-get install libjson-xs-perl
 ````

-The autominer program expects to be executed from directory structure in this repository.
+The autominer program expects to be executed from the directory structure in
+this repository.

 # Getting Started